 If you do want to experiment in your own bathroom before trying a salon, you can try an at-home kit like:

-- BLISS Poetic Waxing Kit (about $50.00).
+- BLISS Poetic Waxing Kit (under $25.00).
 This is for a set with three large spatulas, three small spatulas, an ingrown eliminating pad sample, a wax-filled cup, skin cleanser, and pre- and- post-waxing oil.

 - The Sally Hansen Microwaveable Eyebrow, Face, and Lip Wax Kit is a less expensive, more widely available option.
 It's usually around $6.00 at drugstores.